nilaybostan/run_voigt_analysis/README.md

 2) Momentum corrections, applying Rochester corrections

-run the code by using the commands below:
+run the code by using the command below:

 .L testmacro_Rocco_Zregion.C+

-testmacro_Rocco_Zregion("root://xrootd-cms.infn.it//store/data/Run2022F/Muon/NANOAOD/*.root", false); this is for data file (for Monte Carlo, make the second parameter `true`)
+testmacro_Rocco_Zregion("root://xrootd-cms.infn.it//store/data/Run2022F/Muon/NANOAOD/*.root", false); this is for data file

+(for Monte Carlo, make the second parameter `true`)